-Manuscript has been submitted to Journal of Minimally Invasive Gynecology (JMIG), Pending
+Manuscript has been published in the Journal of Minimally Invasive Gynecology (JMIG) in 2018.

 MacKoul, P, Danilyants, N, Baxi, R, van der Does, L. Haworth, L. Laparoscopic-Assisted Abdominal Myomectomy with Bilateral Uterine Artery Occlusion/Ligation: A Comparative Study